 Rather than simply asking for an email, consider adding fields for other information about your subscribers, such as their birthday.

-Campaign Monitor customer Topshop does a great job of this with their email subscribe form.
-Along with asking for the email address, they ask for first name, last name, date of birth, country and student status.
+Topshop does a great job of this with their email subscribe form.
+Along with asking for the email address, they ask for first name, last name, date of birth, country, and student status.

-It’s likely that you actually have all the data you need to send automated email campaigns to your subscribers, it just lives in the other systems you use to run your business.
+It’s likely you have all the data you need to send automated email campaigns to your subscribers.
+It just lives in the other systems you use to run your business.

-For sales organizations, the necessary data likely lives in your CRM tool, or for online retailers that data will likely exist in your chosen eCommerce platform.
+For sales organizations, the necessary data usually lives in your CRM tool or, for online retailers, that data will exist in your chosen e-commerce platform.

-In order to start sending automated emails, you can leverage our suite of integrations to bring this data into your Campaign Monitor account.
-We integrate directly with CRM tools like Salesforce, as well as eCommerce platforms like Shopify, Magento & WooCommerce to enable you to easily bring data on your customers into your Campaign Monitor account and use it to trigger automated emails.
+To start sending automated emails, you can leverage our suite of integrations to bring this data into your Campaign Monitor account.
+We integrate with CRM tools like Salesforce, as well as e-commerce platforms like Shopify and WooCommerce to enable you to migrate data on your customers into your account and use it to trigger automated emails.

 With a clear goal for your automated emails, and the right data to power them, the next step is to define the trigger and rules.

-Triggers refer to the criteria that starts the automated journey—i.e. a person joins a list, anniversary of a date, etc. The rules define what happens during the automated journey—i.e. sending an email, waiting 3 days, sending another email.
+Triggers refer to the criteria that start the automated journey (i.e., a person joins a list, anniversary of a date, etc).
+The rules define what happens during the automated journey (i.e., sending an email, waiting 3 days, sending another email).

 Depending on the goal of your automated emails, the trigger, and associated rules could be different.

-For instance, if your goal is to convert new subscribers into customers then your trigger would likely be ‘When someone joins a list,’ and your rules would be to send an email as soon as they join the list.
-On the other hand, if your goal is to send an automated birthday email, then the trigger would be the ‘anniversary of a date,’ and the rules would be to send an email on that date, or potentially a few days before if you’re offering them a voucher to dine at your restaurant on their birthday.
+For instance, if your goal is to convert new subscribers into customers, then your trigger might be “When someone joins a list,” and your rules would be to send an email as soon as they join the list.
+On the other hand, if your goal is to send an automated birthday email, then the trigger would be the “anniversary of a date,” and the rules would be to send an email on that date, or a few days before, if you’re offering them a voucher to dine at your restaurant on their birthday.

-Bearing in mind the goal you set in Step 1, it’s time to think through the content & offers you want to send in the automated emails.
+Bearing in mind the goal you set in Step 1, it’s time to think through the content and offers you want to send in the automated emails.

-If you’re trying to convert new subscribers into customers through a welcome email, then you’ll likely want to include content that thanks them for subscribing and offers them a discount on their first purchase.
+If you’re trying to convert new subscribers into customers through a welcome email, then you may want to include content that thanks them for subscribing and offers them a discount on their first purchase.

-Alternatively, if you’re trying to remind recipients to book an appointment or service, then you’ll want to include content that makes it clear to them why they need to book, when they should book, etc. and include a clear call to action button to make a booking.
+If you’re trying to remind recipients to book an appointment or service, then you’ll want to include content that makes it clear to them why they need to book, when they should book, and so on, and include a clear call-to-action button to make a booking.

-With everything ready to go, the final step is to jump into your Campaign Monitor account and start setting everything up.
+With everything ready to go, jump into your Campaign Monitor account and start setting everything up.